Representative of Audax Club Parisien (ACP)

 Riders who decide to quit the brevet at any point are required to first inform the ride officials, before they avail of any form of support from motorised or rail transport.
 Failure to inform beforehand, would result in disqualification.

 Brevets are not competitive events, so no rider classifications or rankings are given.
 Commemorative medals for each brevet are available for purchase.
-Those wishing to purchase a medal should mark their brevet card accordingly and make the payment in advance, at the finish.
+Those wishing to purchase a medal should mark their brevet card accordingly and then purchase a medal online through their AIR dashboard after their ride is homologated.
 The design of the medals will change after each PBP.
-The cost for the medals will be set by the event organiser.
+The cost for the medals are subject to change and will be indicated at the time of purchase online.

 The Super Randonneur (SR) title is earned by any rider who completes the Super Series of brevets (200 km, 300 km, 400 km and 600 km) within the same calendar year (Nov-Oct).
 A separate SR medal is also available for those holding this title.
 Riders should provide supporting documentation to their brevet organiser, as well as payment for the SR medal.
 The organiser can obtain the medal from ACP, upon verification of the rider's brevet numbers.